akudlacek/cummins_tuning_calc/README.md

 need this add-in which can be found here: http://xongrid.sourceforge.net/

 **NOTE**
-I found that XonGrid does not work with 64bit Office 365 even you install the 64bit
+~~I found that XonGrid does not work with 64bit Office 365 even you install the 64bit
 version.
 To use this add-in you will need 32bit Office 365 and to install the 32bit
-version of XonGrid.
+version of XonGrid.~~

+xongrid version 3 seems to work.

 5.9 Cummins Tune Calc (all stock loaded) protected
 INPUT TABLES (GREEN):